 a.
 The President shall be an ex-officio member of each committee except the Nominating Committee.
 The President shall be given notice of every committee meeting.

 b.
 The PGSA seat on the Polish Museum of America Board is the responsibility of the President.
 If the President cannot serve, the duties will become those of the Vice-President.
 If neither is able to serve, the PGSA Board will determine who will serve by majority vote.

 Section 2 The Vice-President shall perform the duties of the President in the President’s absence and perform duties delegated by the President.

 a.
 The Vice-President shall be an ex-officio member of each committee except the Nominating Committee.

 b.
 The Vice-President shall be given notice of every committee meeting.
 Section 3 The Secretary shall keep a record of all proceedings of the SOCIETY and shall take minutes at every meeting.

 a.
 The Secretary shall distribute a draft of the minutes of all Board and General meetings to the Board of Directors within ten (10) days after the meetings, and corrections returned to the Secretary within ten (10) days.
 The corrected draft will be distributed prior to the next Board Meeting.

 b.
 The Secretary shall keep on file all committee reports, and shall be custodian of all nonfinancial documents belonging to the SOCIETY.

 c.
-The Secretary shall maintain records in which the Bylaws, Guidelines, Action Items, Board and Volunteer directories special rules of order, standing rules, operating procedures and minutes are entered, with any amendments to these documents properly recorded.
+The Secretary shall maintain records in which the Bylaws, Operational Guidelines, Action Items, Board and Volunteer directories, special rules of order, standing rules, operating procedures and minutes are entered, with any amendments to these documents properly.